Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - Tribe/Ownership

-- Structure inclusions/exclusions (Only Allow Structure Classes to/from Attach, and Snap to/from Structure Types/Tags to Exclude)
+- Structure inclusions/exclusions (Only Allow Structure Classes to/from Attach, and Snap to/from Structure Types/Tags to Exclude).
+The system must find a match here to move on to the next step.

+- Flag based Inclusions and Exclusions
+   Inclusions
-- Snap Type Flags - The Snap Type Flag of the preview structure will be compared to the "To Point Snap Type Flags" value in the TO snap points of every nearby placed structure, to see if if there is a match (remember it's comparing bits).
-If no matches are found within a placed structure, you won't see any blue DebugStructure spheres on that placed structure, and your preview structure will be unable to snap to it.
+      - To Point Snap Type Flags - The Snap system will compare the "To Point Snap Type Flags" inside the FROM snaps of a preview structure to the "Snap Type Flag" of nearby placed structures to see if if there is a match (remember it's comparing bits).
+At the same time, the snap system will compare the "To Point Snap Type Flags" inside the TO snaps of the nearby placed structures to the "Snap Type Flag" of the preview structure.
+For a structure to snap to another structure, there must be at least one TO snap on the placed structure that allows the preview structure to snap to it, and the preview structure must have at least one FROM snap that allows snapping to the placed structure.
+If the snap system can't find any matches, you won't see any blue DebugStructure spheres on the placed structure, and your preview structure will be unable to snap to it.
+The system must find a match here to move on to the next step.
       - Extra Snap Type Flags - New to ASA.
 The X value of the FROM snaps in the preview structure will be compared to the X value found in the TO snaps of every nearby placed structure.
 The Y values will be compared, and the Z values will be compared.
 From what I can tell, ALL snap type flags have to find a match.
 If the value is Zero, it means it will always match.
 So even if one structure has an Extra Snap Type Flag X value of 4, but the other structure has an X value of zero, it will still match.

-- Snap Point Match Group - if the above checks were passed, then the TO snap points on the placed structure get compared to the FROM snap points on the preview structure.
-If a TO snap and a FROM snap have a matching Snap Point Match Group value (remember it's comparing bits), then it proceeds to the final step.
-If no matches are found, I'm pretty sure the blue DebugStructure spheres don't show up (would need to test that to remind myself).

-- Extra Snap Point Match Group - same as above but runs through the X, Y, and Z values, comparing X to X, Y to Y, Z to Z. Again, each one has to match, and Zero means it will always match.
+The system must find matches here to move on to the next step.

+   Exclusions
+      - To Point Snap Type Exclude Flags - Same as the "To Point Snap Type Flags", except this will make the snap point *exclude* any structure with a matching bit value.
+      - Extra Snap Type Exclude Flags - Same as the "To Point Snap Type Flags", except this will make the snap point *exclude* any structure with a matching bit value.

-- Snap Point Inclusions and Exclusions
+- Class/Tag based Inclusions and Exclusions

    Inclusions
    - If a TO snap includes a class or structure tag, then the *preview structure* must be a child of that class or have that tag.
    - If a FROM snap includes a class or structure tag, then the *placed structure* has to be a child of that class or have that tag.
-This is true even though the Match Group is the same.

    Exclusions
-   - If a TO snap excludes a Snap Type Flag, then the *preview structure* can't be using that Snap Type Flag.
-Pretty sure if even one bit is a match during the bitmask process, it will be excluded.
    - If a TO snap excludes a class or structure tag, then the *preview structure* can't be a child of that class or have that tag.
    - If a FROM snap excludes a class or structure tag, then the *placed structure* can't be a child of that class or have that tag.
-Again, this is true even though the Match Group is the same.

    If you're testing in the devkit and using DebugStructures, I'm pretty sure the blue DebugStructure spheres will show up during this stage, even if the inclusions/exclusions are preventing a snap from happening.
+Can't remember.

+- Snap Point Match Group - if the above checks were passed, then the TO snap points on the placed structure get compared to the FROM snap points on the preview structure.
+If a TO snap and a FROM snap have a matching Snap Point Match Group value (remember it's comparing bits), then it proceeds to the final step.
+If no matches are found, I'm pretty sure the blue DebugStructure spheres don't show up (would need to test that to remind myself).

+- Extra Snap Point Match Group - same as above but runs through the X, Y, and Z values, comparing X to X, Y to Y, Z to Z. Again, each one has to match, and Zero means it will always match.

  If all the above criteria are met, then in theory the preview structure can now snap to the placed structure using any of the valid snap points that were found (based on stuff like player camera angle and cycling with Q).

  At this time the Point Location Offset, Rotation, etc values will dictate the position and orientation of the preview structure.

- During the placement process, the "Allowed To Build" function runs on tick on client, which is part of the logic turns the preview structure Red or Green and displays messages to the player to indicate if the structure can actually be placed there.
-That function will also run once on server when the structure attempts to place.
-As far as I know it does not by default influence snap rules.
-It's more related to placement rules, like preventing placement inside terrain or other structures (Obstructed), too close to an enemy base, too high above ground, etc.
+Note that snapping may not occur if the position and rotation values are such that the preview structure would be positioned inside the placed structure.

 --------------------------------
 Troubleshooting: